ChenWuBing/JiaJiaJianZhi/README.md

-# 味央便利小店
+# 快乐温泉

-We are a platform for the purchase of recipes for “早餐”、“午餐”、“晚餐”, which are specially designed for users.
-Each recipe on our platform is specially matched according to the daily needs of the human body.
-Can help users improve the nutritional balance of each meal.
+We are an app that offers online booking of various hot spring venue tickets.
+Users can book hot spring tickets for their favorite environment to participate in the spa party.
+We guarantee good service and quality.

-If you have any questions, please contact the technical support email address daodien19681v@gmail.com, thank you for your support.
+If you have any questions, please contact technical support email: na733fengdan@163.com, thank you for your support.